I have many interests and an inability to make up my mind about which one to focus on. That's how I came up with my name: ControlledChaos1.

 There are many different names found in the bible; some well known, some not so well known.
 This article is going concentrate mainly on names found in (and inspired by) the Christian Bible because it is the most used bible in the world.
 We do need to keep in mind, however that it is not the only bible in the world.
 Because of this fact, I will draw inspiration from other books of faith and scatter them throughout the article.
 I sincerely hope that anyone who visits the page will be open-minded enough to not mind seeing names not found in their bible.

 The one thing I have found to be at the core of most religions is tolerance and love for our fellow human being.
 Problems tend to occur when we branch outwards from those core values.
-If we all try to be a bit more understanding of other peoples' beliefs and look at religion as a set of guidelines instead of a set of laws that must be followed, I believe the world can become a much better place.
+If we all try to be a bit more understanding of other peoples' beliefs and look at religion as a set of guidelines instead of a set of laws that must be followed, I the world can be a much better place.